Muscatine, Iowa minor league baseball history: History

-Continuing league play, the 1912 Muscatine Wallopers finished in 8th place, last in the eight–team Central Association.
-With a final record of 33–94 playing under managers Ed Coleman, Bill Kreig, Joe Wall and William Clayton, Muscatine finished 45.0 games behind the 1st place Ottawa Speedboys in the final standings.
+Continuing league play, the 1912 Muscatine Wallopers finished in eighth place, last in the eight–team Central Association.
+With a final record of 33–94 playing under managers Ed Coleman, Bill Kreig, Joe Wall and William Clayton, Muscatine finished 45.0 games behind the first place Ottawa Speedboys in the final standings.
 Muscatine had total season home attendance of 22,000.

 Baseball Hall of Fame inductee Sam Rice played for the 1912 Muscatine Wallopers, hitting .194 in 62 at bats.
 Rice's wife, two children, both of his parents and two sisters were killed by a tornado on April 21, 1912.
 Rice had begun the season with the Galesburg Pavers, but left the team after the tragedy.

-The 1913 Muscatine Wallopers finished 2nd in the Central Association.
+The 1913 Muscatine Wallopers finished second in the Central Association.
 With a 68–54 record under manager Frank Boyle, Muscatine finished 2.0 games behind the Ottumwa Packers in the final standings.

 On June 2, 1913, Muscatine Wallopers hosted an exhibition game against the Chicago Cubs.
 There were 3,000 in attendance at League Field in Muscatine for the exhibition game.

-Continuing play in the Central Association, the 1914 Muscatine Buttonmakers placed 3rd in the Central Association with a record of 72–53.
-Playing under returning manager Frank Boyle, the Buttonmakers finished 4.0 games behind the 1st place Waterloo Jays in the final eight–team standings.
+Continuing play in the Central Association, the 1914 Muscatine Buttonmakers placed third in the Central Association with a record of 72–53.
+Playing under returning manager Frank Boyle, the Buttonmakers finished 4.0 games behind the first place Waterloo Jays in the final eight–team standings.
 The "Buttonmakers" moniker was a reference to buttonmakers, a Muscatine industry, which had a local strike in 1911 and 1912.

 On June 26, 1914, Al Gould of the Muscatine Buttonmakers threw a no-hitter against the Cedar Rapids Bunnies as Muscatine won the game 7–0.

-The Muscatine Muskies finished 2nd in the 1915 Central Association.
-With a 63–57 record under managers Ned Egan and Jesse Runser, the Muskies finished 18.0 games behind the 1st place Burlington Pathfinders in the final standings.
+The Muscatine Muskies finished second in the 1915 Central Association standings.
+With a 63–57 record under managers Ned Egan and Jesse Runser, the Muskies finished 18.0 games behind the first place Burlington Pathfinders in the final standings.

-On May 26, 1915, Muscatine pitcher Sidney Ross threw a no–hitter in a 5–0 win over the Cedar Rapids Rabbits.
+On May 26, 1915, Muscatine Muskies pitcher Sidney Ross threw a no–hitter in a 5–0 win over the Cedar Rapids Rabbits.

-The "Muskies" moniker was in reference to the Mascouten tribe which the town was allegedly named after.
+The "Muskies" moniker was in reference to the Mascouten tribe which the city was reportedly named after.

 In their final season, the 1916 Muscatine Muskies played the season amid controversy.
-While the Muskies finished in 3rd place with a 45–44 record under manager Ned Egan, but the franchise forfeited 34 of the wins after the season was concluded.
+While the Muskies finished in third place with a 45–44 record under manager Ned Egan, but the franchise forfeited 34 of the wins after the season was concluded.
 The Muscatine franchise did not return to the 1917 Central Association and the league folded after the 1917 season.
 Muscatine, Iowa has not hosted another minor league franchise.

 The current Muscatine High School building opened in 1974 and adopted the Muscatine Muskies moniker.